 Plan of the Park

-Also, roundworm eggs in dogs' faeces can survive for up to 5 years in the soil.
-If they get into a person's system, they can cause total blindness - as with the toddler who lost the sight of an eye (click here) and a woman who had to have an eye removed 30 years after becoming infected (click here).
+Roundworm eggs in dogs' faeces can survive for up to 5 years in the soil.
+Ingesting even just small particles of soil contaminated by dog faeces can cause toxocariasis, which can lead to blindness, as with the toddler who lost the sight of an eye (click here) and a woman who had to have an eye removed 30 years after becoming infected (click here).

 Fouling by dogs is an

 Please don't bring any plants from your garden ponds to Milham Ford Park, no matter how attractive you might think they would be there - see 'Be Plant Wise' article.

 Some pond plants can be so invasive, they have been banned by DEFRA - click here.

 Appeal against refusal by Oxford City Council of 2nd application for consent for a housing development close to the Park